+Years

-Years Puildings and improvements 15-50 Buildings and improvements Land improvements 15-25 Furniture and equipment Buses and other vehicles 3-20 5-10
+Buildings and improvements 15-50

+Land improvements 15-25

+Furniture and equipment 3-20

+Buses and other vehicles 5-10

 Deferred Outflows of Resources

 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future periods and will not be recognized as an outflow of resources (expense/expenditure) until then.
 The District reports deferred outflows of resources related to the net pension liability and the net other postemployment benefit liability.
 A portion of these costs represent contributions to the plan subsequent to the plan measurement date.